geometor/.github/profile/README.rst

 - MIT license
 - Python source code
+- demo code
-- source for documentation website
+- source for project website
 - discussion group
+- log
+- todo list

 The website for each project is statically-generated and hosted through GitHub.